STOP MEDDLING WITH GOD

 Friend, learn from Josiah’s blunder and beware of meddling with God!

 The Bible admonishes you to mind your own business or ministry and not suffer as a busybody in other people’s matters (1 Thess.
 4:11, 1 Pet.
 4:15).

-Refrain today from meddling with God by seeking to stop, distract, discourage, or dissuade anyone called or sent by God on a mission outside your church, organization or denomination circle or setting.
+Refrain today from meddling with God by seeking to stop, distract, discourage, or dissuade anyone called or sent by God on a mission outside your church, organization, or denomination circle or setting.

 Remember the stubbornness of Josiah and its consequence!

-Prayer: My Dear Heavenly Father, I choose not to meddle with You by seeking to discourage, oppose, or stop anyone under my leadership who you have called and sent on a mission outside my church setting, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I choose not to meddle with You by seeking to discourage, oppose, or stop anyone under my leadership whom you have called and sent on a mission outside my church setting, in Jesus’ name.
 Amen.